-Unit Plan Topic: Tokelauan Music Level: 1-3 Curriculum Links: The Arts (music, dance )

-Achievement Objectives:

-- follow simple instructions (level 1); - briefly state likes and dislikes (level 1); - take a simple part in a cultural performance (level 1); - view and discuss simple verbal and non-verbal signs, symbols, and movements (level 1); - express interest and enjoyment (level 2); - make signs, labels, and lists (level 2); - understand and respond to the visual aspects of [a cultural performance] (level 2); - express meaning in [a performance] through visual images (level 2); - express more complex likes and dislikes (level 3); - take an active part in cultural activities (level 3); - make connections between cultural values and some visual features of a situation (level 3).

-Learning Outcomes Students will: Learning and Assessment Activities Students will: Resources Students Teacher • talk in Tokelauan about their discoveries as they explore and experiment with Tokelauan music explore sound, using musical instruments associated with Tokelauan music use traditional Tokelauan musical instruments to make music as a class Tokelauan musical instruments Music Education for Young Children (Ministry of Education)
+Unit Plan Topic: Tokelauan Music Topic: Tokelauan Music Curriculum Links: The Arts (mu Curriculum Links: The Arts (music, dance ) Achievement Objectives: Students should be able to: follow simple instructions (level 1); briefly state likes and dislikes (level 1); take a simple part in a cultural performance (level 1); view and discuss simple verbal and non-verbal signs, symbols, and movements (level 1); express interest and enjoyment (level 2); make signs, labels, and lists (level 2); understand and respond to the visual aspects of [a cultural performance] (level 2); express meaning in [a performance] through visual images (level 2); express more complex likes and dislikes (level 3); take an active part in cultural activities (level 3); make connections between cultural values and some visual features of a situation (level 3).
+Learning Outcomes Students will: Learning and Assessment Activities Resources Students will: Students Teacher • talk in Tokelauan about their discoveries as they explore and experiment with Tokelauan music explore sound, using musical instruments associated with Tokelauan music use traditional Tokelauan musical instruments to make music as a class Tokelauan musical instruments • Music Education for Young Children (Ministry of Education)

-Learning Outcomes Learning and Assessment Activities Resources Students will: Students will: Students Teacher • identify various forms of Tokelauan music, using the correct terms at an appropriate level listen to Tokelauan songs on audio cassettes discuss the songs, saying which they enjoyed the most and want to hear again discuss different forms of Tokelauan music, listing the songs they have heard under headings for these forms of music Epi Swan's Pehe i na Faiva Faka- Tokelau (audio cassette) Epi Swan's Paheka i Nukunonu (audio cassette) Tagi's Lagi a Tokelau (audio cassette) Songs and Stories of Tokelau by Allan Thomas et al. (book and audio cassette) • explain the imagery in simple songs, giving examples view a Tokelauan cultural performance talk to the dancers, after their performance, about the meanings of the words and gestures used write a brief report about the lyrics of a specific Tokelauan song demonstrate some of the movements in a dance to the rest of the class and explain the meaning of the movements Songs and Stories of Tokelau (book and audio cassette) express interest and enjoyment about performing in a small group before an audience discuss songs and dances for different occasions select and rehearse Tokelauan songs and dances for a performance make their own costumes (with help) perform a traditional action song before an audience of parents materials for the costumes • members of the local Tokelauan community who can help make the costumes and tutor the dance movements
+Learning Outcomes Students will: Learning and Assessment Activities Students will: Resources Students Teacher • identify various forms of Tokelauan music, using the correct terms at an appropriate level listen to Tokelauan songs on audio cassettes discuss the songs, saying which they enjoyed the most and want to hear again discuss different forms of Tokelauan music, listing the songs they have heard under headings for these forms of music Epi Swan's Pehe i na Faiva Faka- Tokelau (audio cassette) Epi Swan's Paheka i Nukunonu (audio cassette) Tagi's Lagi a Tokelau (audio cassette) • Songs and Stories of Tokelau by Allan Thomas et al. (book and audio cassette) • explain the imagery in simple songs, giving examples view a Tokelauan cultural performance talk to the dancers, after their performance, about the meanings of the words and gestures used write a brief report about the lyrics of a specific Tokelauan song demonstrate some of the movements in a dance to the rest of the class and explain the meaning of the movements • Songs and Stories of Tokelau (book and audio cassette) • express interest and enjoyment about performing in a small group before an audience discuss songs and dances for different occasions select and rehearse Tokelauan songs and dances for a performance make their own costumes (with help) perform a traditional action song before an audience of parents • materials for the costumes • members of the local Tokelauan community who can help make the costumes and tutor the dance movements